orlandocaraballo/sei/outlines/40-authentication/41-authentication.md

 ## Working Example

-I have provided a working example for you can use as a reference located in the `session_example` subfolder.
-Run the `rake db:migrate` command within that subfolder and then you can run the command `ruby app.rb` to run the server.
+I have provided a working example for you can use as a reference located in the `basic_auth` subfolder.

+1. Create the `basic_auth` database using the `createdb` command.
+2. Run the `import.sql` script on a new `basic_auth` db.
+3. Run the command `ruby app.rb` to run the server.

 **Note:** I added some special sauce on `flash` messages in there.
 For more info on how to setup flash messages read thru [this markdown document](https://gist.github.com/cmkoller/0d3b048b3c4b48ee4955).